 What’s interesting about the juxtaposition of AppLovin’s Software Platform and Apps businesses is that its Software Platform is dramatically outpacing its Apps business in terms of growth, which could suggest that its Software Platform is outperforming the broader mobile gaming market.
 Mobile gaming saw growth decline precipitously in 2022, suppressed by the dual specter of a reversion to pre-COVID consumer behavioral norms and Apple’s App Tracking Transparency (ATT) policy, as I describe in The App Tracking Transparency Recession and Mapping the post-ATT future of mobile free-to-play gaming.

-The biggest themes from AppLovin’s earnings call were around the development and implementation of AXION 2, its upgraded ad targeting engine; the industry adoption rate of MAX, its SSP product; the company’s initiatives in Connected TV; and the company’s general understanding of the performance marketing operating mindset in the post-ATT mobile gaming landscape.
+The biggest themes from AppLovin’s earnings call were around the development and implementation of AXON 2, its upgraded ad targeting engine; the industry adoption rate of MAX, its SSP product; the company’s initiatives in Connected TV; and the company’s general understanding of the performance marketing operating mindset in the post-ATT mobile gaming landscape.
 I have curated some excerpts below (all emphasis mine).

 On MAX adoption:

 We actually recently asked our team to pull top apps in both app stores to see how much usage of our platform there was for the rest of the market…And about two-thirds of those apps, top downloaded apps, are monetizing using your MAX solution.